 - Many roof coverings have a Class "A" rating based only on the top/external covering (i.e., the part of the roof that you can see).
-Some common examples include asphalt composition fiberglass shingles, steel and clay or concrete tiles.
+Some common examples include asphalt composition fiberglass shingles, steel, and clay or concrete tiles.
 Asphalt composition shingles also can use organic fibers instead of fiberglass, which would result in a Class "C" fire rating. - Other roof coverings obtain their Class "A" rating because additional materials that enhance the fire resistance are used in the roof assembly.
-The assembly is composed of the roof covering that you see and the additional underlying materials that you can't see.
-These coverings are considered "Class'A' by assembly."
-Examples include aluminum, and some of the newer composite roofs made from recycled plastic and rubber materials, which require an additional layer of a fire-resistant material (such as a fire-rated rolled roofing material) to achieve a Class "A" rating.
-Wood shakes also are now available with pressure-impregnated, exterior-rated fire-retardant chemicals that provide a standalone Class "B" fire rating, and can have a "Class 'A' rating by assembly."
+The assembly is composed of the roof covering that you see, and the additional underlying materials that you can't see.
+These coverings are considered "Class 'A' by assembly."
+Examples include aluminum, and some of the newer composite roofs made from recycled plastic and rubber materials, which require an additional layer of a fire-resistant material to achieve a Class "A" rating.
+Wood shakes also are now available with pressure-impregnated, exterior-rated, fire-retardant chemicals that provide a standalone Class "B" fire rating, and a "Class 'A' rating by assembly." - It is important to note that the fire rating of most roof coverings and assemblies are evaluated using new materials.
+One exception is wood shakes, which are subjected to a natural weathering protocol prior to roof fire testing.
+One important thing to note is that over time as the products weather, both wood shake and shingle roofs may become more vulnerable to fire.